Installing the AIM IPS

-Note You need two IP addresses to configure AIM-IPS.
-AIM-IPS has a command and control IP address that you configure through the Cisco IPS CLI.
-You also assign an IP address to the router for its internal interface (IDS-Sensor 0/x) to AIM-IPS.
-This IP address belongs to the router itself and is used for routing traffic to the command and control interface of AIM-IPS.
-It is used as the default router IP address when you set up the AIM-IPS command and control interface.
+Note You need two IP addresses to configure the AIM IPS.
+The AIM IPS has a command and control IP address that you configure through the Cisco IPS CLI.
+You also assign an IP address to the router for its internal interface (IDS-Sensor 0/x) to the AIM IPS.
+This IP address belongs to the router itself and is used for routing traffic to the command and control interface of the AIM IPS.
+It is used as the default router IP address when you set up the AIM IPS command and control interface.

 For More Information

-•For more information on IDM, refer to Installing and Using Cisco Intrusion Prevention System Device Manager Version 6.1.
+•For more information on IDM, refer to Installing and Using Cisco Intrusion Prevention System Device Manager 7.0.

 Installation and Removal Instructions

-For instructions on how to install and remove AIM-IPS, refer to the following documents:
+For instructions on how to install and remove the AIM IPS, refer to the following documents:

 •Cisco 1800 Series Hardware Installation Guide (Modular)